CaffeineMC/sodium-fabric/README.md

 ### Downloads

-You can find downloads for Sodium through the
+You can find downloads for Sodium through the Discord server.
+Downloads are pinned in the #sodium channel.
-[GitHub releases page](https://github.com/jellysquid3/sodium-fabric/releases).
-Once Sodium matures and leaves the stage of alpha software, builds will be published on CurseForge.

 ### Community